 Program overview

-The MBA Concentration in Management Analytics at the University of New Brunswick is designed to equip students with essential skills for the evolving digital landscape of business.
+The MBA Concentration in Management Analytics at the University of New Brunswick (UNB) is designed to equip students with essential skills for the evolving digital landscape of business.
 As organizations increasingly rely on data to drive decisions, this program prepares graduates to analyze and interpret vast amounts of information, providing a competitive edge in the marketplace.
-The curriculum focuses on developing both business acumen and analytical capabilities, ensuring that students are well-prepared to meet the demands of modern organizations.
+Students will develop a unique skill set that combines business acumen with analytical expertise, making them invaluable assets to their future employers.

 Program structure